cakenggt/analytical-engine-presentation/notes.md

 * Annunciator Panel: Panel where Attendant would monitor the machine
 * Printer: Prints results both on paper and plaster for the flong for stereotype printing.
 Lead would be poured onto the flong to produce a stereoplate.
 * Curve Drawing Apparatus: Consists of a pen hovering above a sheet, useful for drawing function curves.
 Babbage: “The discovery of laws from the examination of a multitude of tabulated and reduced observations is greatly assisted by the representation of such tables in the form of curves.”
 * Mill: CPU of the Engine, responsible for doing all operations according to a series of instruction drums.
 Mill's lever is triggered during a subtraction that results in a negative number, and is used in conditional statements.
-Has two ingress axes, a primed ingress axis (for loading in numbers that are more than 50 significant digits for certain operations), an egress axis, and a primed egress axis (for certain extra numbers, like the quotient of division)
+Has two ingress axes, for loading in the operands of operations, and an egress axis which receives the result of an operation.
 * Card Reader: Used thick punch cards not unlike Jacquard loom.
 Could advance and backtrack
 * Store: 1000 columns of 50 digit numbers.
 Represents 166kb of memory when converted to binary.
 More than the IBM 1401
 * Attendant: Human responsible for library and conditional expansion.
 Converts shorthand loops and skips into their versions that reference the exact number of cards needed to be skipped.